So you’ve decided you definitely want a new website, or a total rebuild of your old one.

 Web developers, marketers and end users look for different things when planning a new site, but the end result is always to deliver a site that does what you, the client, want and is easy to update, well designed, adaptable and offers a fantastic user experience.

-If you’re considering building a new website for your business then you’ve likely spent some time looking at the range of content management systems available and if you hadn’t heard about it already, you’ve likely discovered Umbraco, the self-styled ‘friendly CMS.’
+If you’re considering building a new website for your business then you’ve likely spent some time looking at the range of content management systems (CMS) available and if you hadn’t heard about it already, you’ve likely discovered Umbraco, the self-styled ‘friendly CMS.’

 Much like WordPress, Umbraco is an open source (as in, free!)
 Content Management System however unlike WordPress, it’s built on .NET technology and is used to run enterprise-level websites for a huge range of multinational organisations like Microsoft, McDonalds, Mercedes Benz and Amnesty International to name just a few.